SurPun/AWS-Developer-Associate/Section 30 AWS Security & Encryption KMS, Encryption SDK, SSM Parameter Store, IAM & STS/Notes.md

 - You must use the CloudWatch Logs API:
  - associate-kms-key : if the log group already exists
  - create-log-group: if the log group doesn't exist yet

+## 444. CodeBuild Security

+CodeBuild Security

+- To access resources in your VPC, make sure you specify aVPC configuration for your CodeBuild

+- Secrets in CodeBuild:
+- Don't store them as plaintext in environment variables
+- Instead...
+ - Environment variables can reference parameter store parameters
+ - Environment variables can reference secrets manager secrets